Unpaired Optical Coherence Tomography Angiography Image Super-Resolution via Frequency-Aware Inverse-Consistency GAN: Methodology

 \section{Methodology}

 To resolve unpaired super-resolution for OCTA images, we propose GAN-based restoration and inverse degradation models, which are optimized in an end-to-end manner through consistency loss~\cite{zhu2017unpaired}, as depicted in Fig. \ref{fig:pipeline}.
 To mitigate the frequency bias and thus precisely enhance $hf$ capillary details, we leverage different frequency components via a dual-path structure within the framework.
 In the GAN paradigm, we also exploit the frequency domain through \textbf{FAL} for the discriminators, and propose an \textbf{FFCL} to guarantee accurate spectrum as an objective for end-to-end learning.
+For convenient comprehension, we highlight the abbreviations with corresponding meanings in this paper in Table.~\ref{table:abbr}.